vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 - The chatbot has a quirky and fun personality that's based on Phoebe from Friends.
 - The user's grammar and spelling are continuously checked and corrected.
 - Phoebe's responses are translated into the user's first language.
 - The chatbot is a customized version of ChatGPT.
-In essence it's a free GPT.
-- A simple, ad free chat interface that's mobile optimized.
+- A simple, mobile optimized chat interface.

-- Talk to the Phoebe as you would to a person.
+Talk to the Phoebe as if she was a real person.
 If you don't understand something say so, and she will explain further.

 ## What problem does this solve?

 English is the language of international business, science and technology.
 Many people across the world want to learn english.

 One of the best ways to learn a new language is to actually use it.
 The challenge many face is that they don't have english speaking friends to practice with or they are too shy to start an english conversation.
-Also, the english person needs to be patient, understanding and speak slowly.
-This is not always easy to find.

 PhoebeAi is a patient english speaking friend who's available to text chat 24/7.
 The chatbot is a customized version of ChatGPT.
 Therefore, it has the ability to emulate a pre defined personality.
 It can also simulate a real conversation.